adlnet/xAPI-Spec/xAPI.md

 ## Appendix A: Bookmarklet

 An xAPI Bookmarklet enables individual user tracking with base authentication.
-Examples could be an "I think this," "I learned thisâ" "I like thisâ" or "I don't like this" statement that allows self-reporting.
+Examples could be an "I think this," "I learned this," "I like this," or "I don't like this" statement that allows self-reporting.
 The following is an example of such a bookmarklet, and the statement that this bookmarklet would send if used on the page: http://adlnet.gov/xapi.